Dos and Don'ts of Holistic Digestion for Your Animal Companion

-Keep your four-legged family members from developing digestive issues by following these tips from animal chaplain Sarah Bowen.
+Keep your four-legged family members from developing digestive issues by following these holistic and spiritual pet tips from animal chaplain Sarah Bowen.

 Is there anything worse than waking up and stepping into an unidentified wet mess at the end of your bed?
 Sensitive stomachs and eating accidents can lead not only to digestive discomfort for cats and dogs but also frustration for the humans cleaning up after them.
 Here are some tips and resources for promoting digestive health in your four-legged family members.